cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 ---

-That is correct: Alice was the winner by forfeit.
+This is correct: Alice was the winner by forfeit.

 Similarly, you can test that Bob gets his wager back when Alice creates a game, Bob plays, and then Alice rejects it.